Royal Society of Sculptors

-The Royal Society of Sculptors is a British charity established in 1905 which promotes excellence in the art and practice of sculpture.
-Its headquarters are a centre for contemporary sculpture on Old Brompton Road, South Kensington, London.
+The Royal Society of Sculptors (RSS) is a British charity established in 1905, which promotes excellence in the art and practice of sculpture.
+Its headquarters are a centre for contemporary sculpture on Old Brompton Road in South Kensington, London.
 It is the oldest and largest organisation dedicated to sculpture in the UK.
-Until 2017, it was the Royal British Society of Sculptors.
+Until 2017, it was known as the Royal British Society of Sculptors.

-The Royal Society of Sculptors is a registered charity with a selective membership of around 700 professional sculptors, promoting excellence in the art and practice of sculpture.
+The Royal Society of Sculptors is a registered charity with a selective membership of around 700 professional sculptors.
 It aims to inspire, inform and engage people of all ages and backgrounds with sculpture, and to support sculptors' development of their practice to the highest professional standards.